WemimoAdewale/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execution programs to owner
+script that sets permission to owner,groups and others